- Phone: 540-335-1302

 Each year since 2016, the Virginia Chapter has partnered with Fairfax County Park Authority in Northern Virginia to host a Chesapeake Bay watershed cleanup.
 The goal of the cleanup is to keep trash and debris out of waterways that flow into the bay.

-Over 4 workdays, 1,100 volunteers gave 2,658 hours of service across 21 Fairfax County parks, removing 8.6 tons of trash along 65 miles of stream, shoreline, roadways, and trails.
+Over 3 workdays, 303 volunteers gave 625 hours of service across 11 Fairfax County parks, removing 2.5 tons of trash along miles of stream, shoreline, roadways and trails.

 While the numbers are impressive, it’s the stories that make this effort successful, too.
 Many volunteers express how the cleanup impacted their children and how it “opened their eyes” to some of the environmental challenges we face.
 We also get a lot of people asking how they can continue to make a difference.

-The Nature Conservancy and the Virginia Institute of Marine Science (VIMS), along with several partners in the Seaside Heritage Seagrass Community Restoration Program, will soon begin the next chapter of the largest seagrass restoration project in the world!
+Each year, The Nature Conservancy and the Virginia Institute of Marine Science (VIMS), along with several partners in the Seaside Heritage Seagrass Community Restoration Program, begin another chapter in the largest seagrass restoration project in the world!

 And you can be a part of it.

 Each spring since 2008, 40 to 60 volunteers have signed on and suited up to collect eelgrass (Zostera marina), a simple seagrass that once thrived in the coastal bays of Virginia.
-Over the past decade nearly 500 volunteers have given 2,175 hours to the effort.
+Over more than a decade nearly 500 volunteers have given 2,175 hours to the effort.

 Volunteers collect reproductive shoots containing ripe seeds from the underwater plants.
 The shoots are measured into water tanks where the seeds are then cured, separated, and prepared for fall planting.